sheik195/docsify/docs/README.md

 <!--docsify-git-->
-{% include README_git_info.md %}

 # Welcome

-This is the home page.

-You should see the **last commit author, message, and time** at the top when served via Docsify.
+This page will show **all commit messages** for this file at the top.